OM-2010

 collocated with the 9th International Semantic Web Conference ISWC-2010

-November 7, 2010: Shanghai International Convention Center, Shanghai, China
+November 7, 2010: Shanghai International Convention Center > room 3B, Shanghai, China

 objectives